 14. Talk It Out

-When students are learning to decode, sometimes they make fluency mistakes.
-While it can be easy to want to let this go, a teacher should use it as an opportunity to help students recognize the decoding error they made and pay attention to letters.
+When your students are learning to decode, sometimes they’ll make fluency mistakes.
+While it can be easy to want to let this go, be sure to use it as an opportunity to help them recognize the decoding error they made and pay attention to letters.
 First, gently restate what your student said to give them another chance to catch their error.
 Then, suggest and offer guidance on a different strategy if they can’t correct themselves.
 Soon your kids will talk themselves through these strategies as fluent, avid readers!

-Since kids are going to be watching TV anyway, you may as well make it as educational as you can!
-Studies have shown that using the Closed Captioning feature on your TV and videos is a simple way in which you can improve your students’ fluency and decoding abilities. (https://www.3playmedia.com/blog/closed-captions-improve-literacy-children/)
+Since your kids are going to be watching TV anyway, you may as well make it as educational as you can!
+Studies have shown that using the closed captioning feature on your TV and videos is a simple way in which you can improve your students’ fluency and decoding abilities.

 17. Sound Dice

 Turn letter sounds into a game!
-Put word sounds on different sides of a die and have students practice rolling it.
+Put word sounds on different sides of a die and have your students take turns rolling it.
 Once it lands on a letter sound, have them create a list of as many words as they can that have that sound.
-Not only will they be practicing their sight words and playing a silly game, but they will also be able to practice writing letters.
+Not only will they be practicing their sight words and playing a silly game, but they’ll also be practicing letter writing.

 18. Look at the WHOLE Word

-If your students are struggling to decode, it might be because they read the first letter or two, then guess.
-They need to slow down and read the whole part of the word.
-To practice this, have kids go back to a word they get wrong.
-Make sure you point out where they stopped reading the correct word and just guessed, and give them lots of encouragement!
+If your students are struggling to decode, it might be because they read the first letter or two and then guess.
+They need to slow down and read the whole word!
+To practice this, encourage your kids to go back to words when they get them wrong.
+Make sure you point out where they stopped reading the letters and just guessed—and give them lots of encouragement along the way!

 19. Read With Your Finger